shivam-0041/shivam-0041/README.md

 I am a student in computer science and have a keen interest in upcoming technologies like Artificial Intelligence and Robotics and Cyber Security.
 I am a curious and quick learner trying to always learn new things.

 * 🌍  I'm based in India
-* 🧠  I'm learning Django and React JS
+* 🧠  I'm learning about Machine Learning, CyberSecurity, and Web Devlopment.

 ### Skills